sord-dev/fp_oop_rock_paper_scissors/README.md

 ## Improvements to be made

-- Run for more than one game
-- Track score
+- Track Score
-- Cleaner Code?
+- Extend Weapons